Is Noise Cancelling Bad For Your Ears? Potential Effects And Safe Usage

 One of the primary concerns when it comes to noise cancelling is its potential impact on hearing loss.
 While noise cancelling devices are designed to reduce external sounds, they can sometimes lead to an increase in the volume of the audio being played through the headphones.
 This can be particularly dangerous if the volume is set too high, as it can cause damage to the delicate structures of the ear.

-To ensure safe usage of noise cancelling devices, it is important to keep the volume at a reasonable level.
+To ensure safe usage of devices, it is important to keep the volume at a reasonable level.
 Experts recommend keeping the volume below 60% of the maximum level and taking regular breaks from using the devices to give your ears a rest.
 It is also advisable to consult with an audiologist if you have any concerns about your hearing health.

 Risk of Tinnitus